-The procedure being developed today is based on research by Professor Geoffrey Raisman and his team based at the UCL Institute of Neurology.
+The procedure being developed today is based on research first developed by Professor Geoffrey Raisman and his team based at the UCL Institute of Neurology.
 Dr. Pawel Tabakow was inspired by this research to develop a clinical procedure.

 The breakthrough towards curing spinal injury is a culmination of many decades of research.
 In 1969, Professor Raisman discovered the ability of damaged nerve tissue to form new connections.
 He called this plasticity.
 At the time it was a fiercely contested theory; it has since become an accepted fact.